George Liacos – Managing Director, Spark Strategy

 Greg founded The Safety Brains Trust because he understood that the key to the success of any initiatives related to the delivery of safe outcomes is to understand that the behaviour of people is led by their thought process.
 Resources are therefore best directed at working to influence the way people think in order to facilitate changes in behaviour that are more likely to then result in safe outcomes.
 He realised that no single person has all the answers, and so decided to collaborate with Subject Matter Experts in the fields of Human Factors, Communication and Resilience to ensure the facilitation of safe outcomes has a human-centric focus.

-Steve Kerr, Charities Services, Department of Internal Affairs
+Steve Kerr, Policy Group, Department of Internal Affairs

 Steve Kerr is a policy manager in the Policy Group of DIA (Department of Internal Affairs) who has fifteen years’ experience in the government and non-profit sectors.
 Policy Group supports government decision-making across DIA’s six portfolios.
 His work spans diverse areas like identity, digital transformation, gambling, local government, and the community and voluntary sector.
 The Charities Act review which Steve and his colleague Andrew Phillips will be speaking about, is one of their major projects and is the top priority within the community and voluntary sector portfolio.